tkedz/u-app/README.md

 An app for users of the popular cinema subscription.
 Main functionality:

--   saving movies watched in the cinema,
+-   saving movies watched in the cinema
--   calculation of subscription costs and determining the profitability of the subscription,
+-   calculation of subscription costs and determining the profitability of the subscription
--   viewing statistics (favorite movie genres, number of pre-release screenings, etc.),
+-   viewing statistics (favorite movie genres, number of pre-release screenings, etc.)
--   viewing other users' profiles and comparing non-financial statistics.
+-   viewing other users' profiles and comparing non-financial statistics

+You can view the app [here](https://guarded-shore-09510.herokuapp.com/).

 ## Technologies